mssola/terraform/README.md

-# Kubernetes on OpenStack
+# Terraform provisioning for Kubernetes

-This is a sample deployment of kubernetes on top of OpenStack.
-This is not using Magnum, since we don't have it yet ;)
+This project includes [Terraform](https://www.terraform.io) scripts for deploying Kubernetes on top of OpenStack or libvirt.
+This is not using Magnum yet.

 The deployment consists of: